open-policy-agent/opa/docs/book/discovery.md

 }
 ```

-In both cases, OPA's configuration is hierarchically organized under the `discovery.path` value.
+In both cases, OPA's configuration is hierarchically organized under the `discovery.name` value.
+If discovery is enabled, the `service` field in the `bundles`, `status`, `decision logs` plugins is optional and will default to one of the services from the discovery configuration.